by John Ellis

 This embrace of my Quixotic task is being partially fueled by some recent news about the governor of the state in which I live.
 Ron DeSantis is continuing his anti-woke crusade.
 This time – well, more of a continued extension of last time and the times before – he has set his sights on so-called woke corporations (again, to be redundant).
 Quoting a news article from Spectrum News 13, a Central Florida news station, during a speech in Tampa DeSantis proposed a series of laws that, “aim to prohibit companies from making discriminations against customers for any religious, political, or social beliefs.”
 He specifically referenced an organization that had their funds frozen by PayPal.

 There’s a lot to unpack in the Governor’s statement as well as several needles to thread.
 In a vacuum, I’m not entirely opposed to ensuring that people aren’t denied access to resources and tools based on what they believe and how they choose to live … within reason.
 And therein lies the rub – or, better, one of those needles that needs to be threaded – not all beliefs and/or lifestyle choices are of equal concern and/or detriment to society.
 But that’s a needle that’s threading will take my eyes off my thesis.
 So, I’ll say this: DeSantis’ definition of woke is nuance free and chock full of red herrings and straw men.
 It also demands a heavy-handed approach for policing those who violate his vise-like rules.
-In a word, fascism.
+In a word, fascism, using the definition, “an authoritarian and nationalistic right-wing system of government and social organization.”

 Around the country, examples abound of Republicans wielding fascism to accomplish their ends.
 In Pennsylvania, Lancaster County Commissioner Josh Parsons argued that the local YWCA should be stripped of its funding because one the organization’s leadership spoke out against the county’s plan to remove the ballot drop box.
 On the national level, Trump’s widely reported plan to utilize Schedule F if he’s reelected in 2024 is a predictable albeit (very) frightening threat of fascism for all those wary of a totalitarian State.
 However, my objective isn’t to document a litany of fascist moves by the GOP.
 Frankly, I don’t need a long list to make my argument because my argument rests on fascism being the most viable option for power once cultural hegemony is lost.
 The examples are flair on the drab uniform of fascism (I deleted a bunch of examples for the sake of my word count).